 Understanding Exhibit Cost Drivers: Where the Money Goes

-Wrapping your arms around your trade show and event budget plays a critical role in optimizing your investment and achieving the outcomes senior leadership expects.
+Wrapping your head around your trade show and event budget plays a critical role in optimizing your investment and achieving the outcomes senior leadership expects.
 You need to understand how you are investing your funds in the right places while not overlooking any critical expenses as you build your experience strategy.

 BUDGETS AND PARTNERSHIPS